Criticism of Israel: Accusations are public relations efforts

-John Mearsheimer and Stephen Walt claim that the accusations of anti-Semitism leveled at critics of Israel are deliberately timed to defuse the impact of the criticisms.
+John Mearsheimer and Stephen Walt claim that the accusations of antisemitism leveled at critics of Israel are deliberately timed to defuse the impact of the criticisms.
 They suggest a pattern where accusations of antisemitism rise immediately following aggressive actions by Israel: following the Six-Day War, following the 1982 Lebanon War, and following exposure of "brutal behavior in the Occupied Territories" in 2002.

-Norman Finkelstein says that to further a public relations campaign, apologists for Israel make accusations of what they call a "new anti-Semitism" against those they oppose, and that they do so deliberately in order to undermine critics and bolster the nation's image.
-Finkelstein also asserts that "American Jewish organizations" purposefully increase vocal accusations of anti-Semitism during episodes when Israel is coming under increased criticism (such as the during the Intifada), with the goal of discrediting critics of Israel.
+Norman Finkelstein says that to further a public relations campaign, apologists for Israel make accusations of what they call a "new antisemitism" against those they oppose, and that they do so deliberately in order to undermine critics and bolster the nation's image.
+Finkelstein also asserts that "American Jewish organizations" purposefully increase vocal accusations of antisemitism during episodes when Israel is coming under increased criticism (such as the during the Intifada), with the goal of discrediting critics of Israel.